How to Stay Clean After Detox

 Peer support and 12-step programs supplement counseling and therapy groups by surrounding you with other people in similar situations and providing a safe place where you can share emotions and personal stories.
 These programs or groups can help keep you accountable and often contain an element of spirituality.

 Most drug treatment programs also provide educational opportunities.
 The more you know about what to expect with addiction and recovery, the better prepared you can be to handle whatever may come.
 You need to set small and attainable goals for yourself and stick to them.
 Give yourself rewards for reaching these goals that are healthy and positive, such as an outing with a friend, for example.

 Family support and counseling can help you rebuild personal relationships that may have suffered during periods of substance abuse.
 Detox can help remove the drugs from your body, but it is your commitment to counseling and therapy sessions that can help you maintain sobriety long-term.

-Nutrition and physical health
+Nutrition and Exercise Programs